 - Blood clots during your period

 If you have any/most of those then please go and see your GP.
 There is some really useful information on the Wear White Again site I linked to at the beginning of this post.
 I know realise that it isn’t normal that I feel sick from the pain I get.
 Or that I can’t move for a day or 2 when I have my period.
 I also have anemia and am on iron tablets, plus I get incredibly tired.
-There is even a handy period diary that you could print off and show your GP just to prove how bad they are.

 I just wanted to add that this post isn’t sponsored or in any way a collaboration with Wear White Again.
 I just wanted to bring awareness of what they are doing.
 It’s something I feel very strongly about.
 As a mother one of my biggest worries is that my little girl will suffer the same as I do.
 I really hope she doesn’t and hopefully by the time she is old enough there will be better information out there.
 She won’t get told to just deal with it.